f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 It pre-pends state to message generated by LOP.
 "Asserted" " Deasserted" adds to confusion.

-Stae is not positive or negative
+State is not positive or negative

-deasserted PSU mismatch, means all the PSU's mismatch.... wording is not intuitive.
+deasserted PSU mismatch, means all the PSU's match.... wording is not intuitive.

 We use the word fault a lot, even wehn things aren't negative, and they may be just status.